 Do it Yourself Mechanic Hand Cleaner

-The problem with chemical based hand degreaser are, well, the chemicals.
+The problem with chemical-based hand degreaser is, well, the chemicals.

 A safe, natural alternative is to mix:

 - 1 - Tbsp Sugar or Corn Meal.

 - Water; just enough to make it thick but 'useable'.